-Child-sized activity sinks are needed in group rooms separate from hand washing sinks related to toilets.
-In infant and toddler rooms, it is recommended there be two adult- height sinks - one for diapering and one for food preparation and other uses.
+Child-sized activity sinks used for washing after messy play, entry in the classroom and before meals/ snacks are needed in group rooms separate from hand washing sinks related to toilets.
+In infant and toddler rooms, it is recommended there be two adult- height sinks one for diapering and one for food preparation and other uses.
 In preschool and school age rooms one adult sink is recommended.
 Keep in mind the importance of water play for children and design an area to accommodate a water play table.